 The relationships developed through mentoring are typically based on the mentor giving guidance to a younger, newer employee.
 An established leader is able to expose high-potential leaders to other parts of the business, important historical knowledge about the organization, or even additional knowledge in the industry.

 Simply put, mentoring is focused on knowledge transfer and it is especially important for developing Millennial leaders who prefer development via experiences, opportunities, mentoring, and stretch assignments.
 According to Deloitte’s 2016 Millennial Survey**, Millennials intending to stay more than five years are two times as likely to have a mentor than those not intending to stay, so it’s clear that mentoring makes a difference.

 One young professional had recently moved to a new position in a completely different industry from his previous experience.
-The VP of Human Resources saw an opportunity engage this man in a leadership development program she was promoting for next generation leaders where, in addition to assessments and a cohort model for training, each participant was matched with a mentor for a year.
+The VP of Human Resources saw an opportunity to engage this man in a leadership development program she was promoting for next-generation leaders where, in addition to assessments and a cohort model for training, each participant was matched with a mentor for a year.